jameslawler/google-sheets-bot/README.md

-# Synonymly Python Project (Google App Engine version)
+# Sheets Twitter Bot Python Project (Google App Engine version)

 This python application is a Google Sheets driven Twitter bot that posts regular messages by combining various pieces of data from a set of Google Sheets.

-The python application reads data from Google Sheets, posts a message to Twitter, and then writes an audit entry back into the Google Sheet file.
+The python application reads data from Google Sheets, posts a message to Twitter, and then writes an audit entry back into the Google Sheet.

 ## Requirements